If you feel that the world of Fair Trade has its very own language – don’t fret! We’ll keep you in the know!

-With this glossary we would like to guide you through the specific technical terms used by FLOCERT, Fairtrade International and the World Fair Trade Organization (WFTO).
+With this glossary we’ll guide you through the common technical terms used by FLOCERT, Fairtrade International and the World Fair Trade Organization (WFTO).

 A Fairtrade composite product is a product composed of more than one ingredient, of which at least one is Fairtrade certified.
-In Fairtrade composite products, all ingredients for which there are Fairtrade Standards must be Fairtrade certified.
-So, in the case of chocolate, the cocoa and the sugar must be certified.
-In the case of single-ingredient products like coffee, 100% of the coffee must be Fairtrade certified to carry the label.
+In Fairtrade composite products, all ingredients for which there are Fairtrade Standards must be Fairtrade certified (unless the product is traded under the Fairtrade Sourced Ingredient (FSI) model).